hpaghdal/StatsCalculator/Definitions/Standard Deviation.md

 ### What is Population Standard Deviation?

 Standard deviation is a calculation of the dispersion or variation in a set of numbers.
-If the standard deviation is a small number, it means the data points are close to their mean value.
-If the deviation is large, it means the numbers are spread out, further from the mean.

 The standard deviation formula is denoted by the following: